PatMiekina/mongoDB_tutorial/README.md

 mongoose.connect(mongoString);
 const database = mongoose.connection;

-app.use('/', routes);

-// it is important that this bit is above app.listen! app.use(express.json());
+// it is important that this bit is above app.use('/', routes)! app.use(express.json());

 app.use(express.static(path.join(__dirname, '../public')))